 For Judaism beliefs about the afterlife are pretty fluid.
 Because Judaism focusses more on what one does with ones beliefs than on the beliefs themselves this subject was never given the same emphasis it was in some other religions.
 The Jewish attitude has traditionally been that what matters is what one does with the present moment.
 If one is Torah observant in this life the next life will take care of itself B"H. What practical benefit would be gained from understanding its specifics?
-Rambam lists the belief in an afterlife, in the resurrection of the dead, as one of the thirteen beliefs all Jews should embrace.
+Nonetheless, Rambam lists the belief in an afterlife, in the resurrection of the dead, as one of the thirteen beliefs all Jews should embrace.
 For many Jews that general belief is sufficient.
 For others it opens the door to many fascinating discussions.
+For some Jews today the idea sounds unscientific is no longer embraced.
+In this study we'll seek to understand what the Bible and our traditions say about the afterlife.

-We'll look a little closer at Jewish ideas of the afterlife elsewhere.
-In this study we'll seek to understand what the Bible actually says about the afterlife.
-In part because Judaism is not dogmatic about the details of the afterlife Christian beliefs have impacted Judaism to some degree.
-Certain Christian doctrines (like going to Heaven or Hell after death) are today accepted by some Jews in some form.
-Understand however that Jews do not accept the Christian threat of eternal punishment in Hell.
-Certain segments of the Church continue to use this as a means to draw people into their religion but we do not.
+In part because of assimilation and Judaism's lack of dogmatism about the details of the afterlife, the beliefs of other traditions have impacted Judaism to some degree.
+Certain Christian dogmas (like Heaven or Hell after death) are today accepted by some Jews in some, generally modified, forms.
+Understand however that Jews do not accept the Christian threat of eternal punishment in Hellfire by the G-d of Love.
+Certain segments of the Church continue to use this threat as a means to draw people into their religion but we do not.
 It behooves us to understand these matters from diverse perspectives.
-In this study I will be sharing quotes from both the Jewish Tanach and the Christian New Testament because this subject impacts both groups.
+In this study therefore I will be sharing quotes from both the Jewish Tanach and the Christian New Testament because this subject impacts both groups directly.

-Today most people find the belief untenable for many reasons.
-Even most Christians shy away from it today.
-Many people reject God out of hand, arguing that such a cruel tormentor is not worthy of worship!
+Today most people find the belief in Hell untenable for many reasons.
+Even most Christians shy away from it today, although most continue to give it lip service lest they be counted among the "heretics."
+Many more people today reject G-d out of hand, arguing that such a cruel tormentor is not worthy of worship even if He exists!
 This position is understandable.
-Fortunately this depiction of the God of the Torah is not accurate however.
+Fortunately this depiction of the G-d of the Torah is not accurate.

-There is solid evidence that the historic Jesus (or Y'shua) and his followers did not accept the doctrine either.
-As first century Jews their beliefs were Jewish.
-Jews do not see God as a being who tortures His creation.
-He is the God of Love and Compassion as well as justice.
-HaShem (God) is our Parent and well wisher not our tormentor!
+There is solid evidence that the historic Jesus (or Yeshua) and his followers did not accept the doctrine either.
+As first century Jews their beliefs were Jewish, although they were from a reformed perspective.
+Jews do not see G-d as a being who tortures His creation!
+He is the G-d of Love and Compassion as well as Justice.
+There would be nothing just about eternal damnation for a mere 80 years of sin.
+HaShem (G-d) is our Parent and well wisher not our tormentor!
 As Jesus' disciple Peter wrote:The Lord is not slow in keeping His promise, as some people think of slowness; on the contrary, He is patient with you; for it is not His purpose that anyone should be destroyed, but that everyone should turn from his sins.
 (II Peter 3:9)The Fear of the Lord...

-First we need to understand that God is not our enemy!
+First we need to understand that HaShem is not our enemy!
 He is our eternal well-wisher, our loving Parent.
-He is HaShem Rohi: God our Shepherd Who guides us through still pastures even as we pass through the valleys of the shadow of death (Psalm 23).
-HaShem is with us.
+He is HaShem Rohi: G-d our Shepherd Who guides us through still pastures even as we pass through the valleys of the shadow of death (Psalm 23).
+HaShem is with us always.

-The biblically mandated "fear of HaShem" needs to be properly understood.Psalms 111:10 the first and foremost point of wisdom is the fear of HaShem; all those living by it gain good common sense.
+The biblically mandated "fear of the Lord" needs to be properly understood.Psalms 111:10 the first and foremost point of wisdom is the fear of HaShem; all those living by it gain good common sense.
 His praise stands forever.

 The Hebrew word translated as fear is yir'ah.
 This is the feminine infinitive form of ya're and means "moral reverence."
 In other words we are to stand in awe and moral reverence before the glory of HaShem.
 Maintaining such adoration of Him we should never even consider disobeying His righteous commandments.
 Not because we are "afraid" of what He might do to us, but because of our love and admiration of His goodness and the rightness of His instructions.
 If we know that a given thing is His Will we should also know that it is for our very best.
 As Rebbe Nachman of Breslov teaches: Always remember: happiness is not a side matter in your spiritual journey - it is essential.